 This paragraph does not follow at all.
 We can agree with the first part of what is being said, “justified by faith apart from works of the Law” (3:28) is to be understood synonymously with “credits righteousness apart from works” (4:6).
 That part of the argument makes perfect sense.
 However, Nick follows that with, "Thus, the “ungodly” is one who is “apart from works of the Law.”
 In light of this, it is even less reasonable to say “apart from works of the Law” is a synonym for “sinner” in general (for example, being uncircumcised does not make one a sinner in general)."
 It is difficult to see where Catholic Nick gets this conclusion from.
 It is not connected to nor logically flows from the first part of that paragraph.

 "The only fitting explanation is that “ungodly” is a slang (or even pejorative) way of speaking of a Gentile, who is by definition someone who lacks works of the law.
 Note this parallel found in Galatians 2:15-16.
 And not only is this the only consistent way to interpret that parallel, it's the only way to make sense of Paul's earlier statements regarding Abraham."

-The very reason one might be able to boast before God is precisely because of the absence of sin and the keeping of the Law, as opposed to Gentiles who do not have the Law and sin.
+The very reason that one might be able to boast before God is precisely because of the absence of sin and the keeping of the Law, as opposed to Gentiles who do not have the Law and sin.
+Nick's reading of Romans 4 renders the language of sin and the need of it being covered superfluous.
 In summary, Catholic Nick has turned Romans 4:5-8 right on its head.